Oyelowo/surreal-orm/surreal-orm/docs/en/src/transactions.md

 ## Cancel Transaction

-The `cancel` transaction feature in SurrealDB ORM allows you to roll back a transaction and discard the changes made within the transaction.
+The `cancel` transaction feature in Surreal ORM allows you to roll back a transaction and discard the changes made within the transaction.
 It is useful when you want to undo a series of database operations within a transaction.